rapidsai/cuspatial/docs/source/api_docs/internals.rst

 Internals
 ---------

-This page includes information to help you understand the internal data structure of cuspatial.
+This page includes information to help users understand the internal data structure of cuspatial.

 GeoArrow Format